giuliabrambilla/giuliabrambilla/README.md

-### Hello world, I'm Giulia!
+### Hello world!

-I define myself a curious, open-minded earthling who loves to solve problems using programming and data.
+I'm Giulia.
+I define myself a curious, open-minded earthling who loves to solve problems using data and programming.

 Currently enrolled in a Data Science, Data Analytics and Machine Learning bootcamp at [Allwomen Academy](https://www.allwomen.tech/) in Barcelona ⚡️ An intensive, hands-on learning experience in which I'm learning about: